Malta Golden Visa Program

 Spouse or de facto partner

-Unmarried children between the ages of 18 and 26
+Unmarried dependent children between the ages of 18 and 26

 Malta Golden Visa Benefits

-Applicants can live, work, and study in Malta for an infinite time.
+Investors and their dependents can live, work, and study in Malta for an infinite time

 A residency card as well as a certificate that is valid for a lifetime.